slnaing07/revel-modz/README.md

 export DB_PROD_NAME='databasename'
 ```

+Now run your new Revel application!

 ```
 revel run <APP_NAME>
 ```

-now point your browser at `localhost:9000`
+and  point your browser at `localhost:9000`

 Features